SophieTiger/chalk-talk/README.md

     -   Create Personal Records: Users can create personal records to keep track of them.
     -   Edit/Delete Personal Records: Uusers can edit or delete Personal Records to manage them effectively.
     -   View Personal Records: Users can view their own and other users Personal Records.
-    -   **Filtering Personal Records**: Users can filter and search Personal Records by exercise if there are many in the list.
     -   Count percentages based on Personal Records: Users can use the functionality in the PR's page by clicking the percentage sign on each personal record to get percentages on that specific exercise based on what they have logged.

 -   **Platform Navigation and User Experience**